ameeratgithub/rslox/README.md

 # Introduction
-This project implements a programming language, named *rlox*.
+This project implements a programming language, named *rslox*.
 It is a Rust implementation of *Lox* language explained by *Robert Nystorm* on [Crafting Interpreters](https://craftinginterpreters.com/).
 It's a compiled language, where compiler is responsible for generating byte code from source code and a virtual machine is responsible for executing that byte code.

 ## Technical Details
 Its compiler is implemented as single phase compiler.
 There are two reasons: